Introduction

 Top skills that every receptionist should have at a private practice

-Given the wide range of responsibilities that a receptionist has, there are certain skills that will not only make the job easier but will also ensure that HIPAA compliance is maintained at all times.
+Given the wide range of responsibilities that a receptionist has, certain receptionist skills required for the job will not only make it easier but will also ensure that compliance is maintained at all times.

 Make sure visitors feel welcomed

-Patient experience is an extremely important aspect of working as a receptionist.
-From the moment that a patient walks through a clinic’s doors, they want to feel safe, comfortable, and welcome, and given they are the first point of contact, this largely falls to the receptionist.
-You should be kind, professional, and patient, and always remember that patients may be experiencing a very stressful moment in their lives.
+Patient experience is an essential aspect of working as a receptionist.
+From the moment a patient walks through a clinic's doors, they want to feel safe, comfortable, and welcome, and given that they are the first point of contact, this largely falls to the receptionist.
+Part of the receptionist's job includes being kind, professional, and patient.
+It is worth noting that patients may be experiencing a very stressful moment in their lives, and excellent social skills are important.

-Although hard skills are important, you shouldn’t underestimate just how valuable soft skills are.
-These will allow you to develop positive (and professional) relationships with clients and engage with them in a meaningful way.
+Although hard skills are important, you shouldn't underestimate just how valuable soft skills are.
+These will allow you to develop positive (and professional) relationships with clients and engage with them meaningfully.
 Emotional intelligence covers a broad range of these relationship-developing skills, but we believe the most important one is empathy.
 Being empathetic towards the people you deal with will establish you as trustworthy and reliable.

 Have great communication and phone skills

 As a receptionist, you will be in almost constant communication with both patients and practitioners.
-It is therefore essential that you possess fantastic communication and phone skills, so you can notify clients and practitioners of important information.
-Additionally, some of the tasks you are required to complete (in particular processing payments) can be tricky to navigate, especially when you are dealing with difficult patients.
-Having effective communication skills will ensure you get the job done whilst maintaining good relationships with patients.
+It is, therefore, essential that you possess fantastic communication and phone skills so you can notify clients and practitioners of important information.
+Additionally, some of the tasks you must complete (in particular, processing payments) can be tricky to navigate, especially when dealing with difficult patients.
+Effective communication and problem-solving skills will ensure you get the job done while maintaining good patient relationships.

 Most workplaces experience extremely busy periods of time.
-Because you are in charge of managing communication between patients and practitioners, in addition to helping clients check in and make payments, you need to be able to multitask and not let business distract you from your tasks.
-As a receptionist, handling busy situations often requires communicating with multiple patients at the same time.
-By remaining calm and communicating effectively, you will improve the patient experience and improve client retention rates.
+Because you are in charge of managing communication between patients and practitioners and helping clients check in and make payments, you need to multitask and not let business distract you from your tasks.
+As a receptionist, handling busy situations often requires communicating with multiple patients simultaneously.
+By remaining calm and demonstrating active listening skills to them, you will improve the patient experience and client retention rates.

 Has effective time management skills

-As I’m sure you’ve realized by now, receptionists have many different responsibilities.
-Whilst this ensures the job is always interesting, it also requires exceptional time management skills.
-Certain tasks, including returning phone calls and ensuring patient medical records have been uploaded correctly, should be prioritized.
-Learning how to complete more important tasks first is an integral aspect of time management that may take a little while to perfect, but will help ensure administration runs smoothly.
+As I'm sure you've realized by now, receptionists have many different responsibilities.
+While this ensures the job is always interesting, it also requires exceptional time management skills.
+Certain tasks should be prioritized, including returning phone calls and ensuring patient medical records have been uploaded correctly.
+Learning to complete more important tasks first is an integral aspect of time management that may take a little while to perfect, but it will help ensure that administration runs smoothly.

 Ability to operate online tools

-As healthcare technology continues to develop, many private practice tools include online software.
-In order to do your job well, you need to be extremely adept at navigating these systems.
-Fortunately, software used in healthcare businesses has been designed to be intuitive and easy to navigate, meaning you should be an expert in no time.
+Many private practice tools like visitor management software are available as healthcare technology develops.
+You must be highly adept at navigating these systems to do your job well.
+Fortunately, software used in healthcare businesses has been designed to be intuitive and easy to navigate, meaning you should be an expert in these technical skills in no time.

 Should be discreet and be able to keep patient privacy

-Maintaining HIPAA compliance and ensuring your patients’ privacy is prioritized at all times is an absolutely essential aspect of working as a receptionist.
-Patients don’t want their medical information or health concerns to be public knowledge, and it is your job to handle this type of communication as discreetly as possible.
-In addition to being empathetic and kind, you should try and make your patients feel as comfortable as possible, which means never showing any kind of judgment.
+Maintaining Health Insurance Portability and Accountability Act (HIPAA) compliance and ensuring patients' privacy are always prioritized, essential aspects of working as a receptionist.
+Patients don't want their medical information or health concerns to be public knowledge, and it is your job to handle this type of communication as discreetly as possible.
+In addition to being empathetic and kind, you should try to make your patients feel as comfortable as possible, which means never showing any judgment.

 Be able to take initiative

-Just like any other job, working as a receptionist requires a degree of initiative.
-Within busy environments, it’s often not possible for managers to find the time to continuously relay information or updates.
-You should feel comfortable taking the leap yourself and figuring out what tasks need to be completed.
+Just like any other job, receptionist work requires initiative.
+In busy environments, managers often don't have the time to relay information or updates continuously.
+You should feel comfortable taking the leap yourself and figuring out what tasks must be completed.